7.4-magnitude earthquake hits near Taiwan, rocking the island and triggering tsunami warnings

 The head of Taiwan's earthquake monitoring bureau, Wu Chien-fu, said effects were detected as far away as Kinmen, a Taiwanese-controlled island off the coast of China.
 Multiple aftershocks were felt in Taipei in the hour after the initial quake.

-The quake was believed to be the biggest in Taiwan since a temblor in 1999 caused extensive damage.
+Taiwan's worst quake in recent years struck on Sept.
+21, 1999, with a magnitude of 7.7, causing 2,400 deaths, injuring around 100,000 and destroying thousands of buildings.
 Taiwan lies along the Pacific "Ring of Fire," the line of seismic faults encircling the Pacific Ocean where most of the world's earthquakes occur.

 This is a breaking news update.
 Please check back for developments.